mabel-dev/korolev/README.md

 - **Modularity**: Structure the system in a modular way to allow components to be updated or replaced without affecting the whole system.
 - **RESTful APIs**: Expose functionalities through RESTful APIs to standardize interactions and integrations.
 - **Separation of Concerns**: Clearly separate storage and compute functions to optimize resource usage and scalability.
+- **Encourage Flow**: Fewer systems, put work, code, documentation and tests in the same system.

 ## Quality Indicators